 A list of Important places to search for your book once it’s been published.
-Scroll down for updates on Anthropic lawsuit and settlement actions.
+Scroll down for updates on AI lawsuits and history of settlement actions including the Anthropic lawsuit.

 https://publicrecords.copyright.gov/search Search for your book’s U.S. copyright filing.
 If you do not find it, tell your editor and CC your agent.
 Your book’s contract usually/should include a clause about the publisher’s responsibility to file copyright (mine is under Clause 16), and it should be filed within the first six months of publication.
 Because of reduced staffing at the copyright office, there is a backlog.
 If you are worried, your editor can tell you when your work was filed and provide a confirmation number.
 While everything you create is automatically yours, U.S. Copyright Office filing demonstrates proof of ownership and is essential (and often required) if you are pursuing an infringement lawsuit.